22388o/brollup/src/txo/readme.md

 | Payload 📦             | Bare    | `(msg.senders[] after 1 day) or (Operator)`               |
 | Self 👨‍💻                | Virtual | `Self`                                                    |
 | Operator 🏭            | Virtual | `Operator`                                                |

+Five of the TXO types are bare, meaning they are literal, on-chain transaction outputs that consume block space, while the other five are virtual, meaning they are committed but not yet revealed transaction outputs.

 The `Bitcoin Virtual Machine` advances the rollup state by chaining `Pool Transactions` at regular intervals.
 Three output types—`VTXO Projector`, `Connector Projector`, and `Payload`—and optionally one or more `Bare Connectors` are contained in the `Pool Transaction`.